uci-plrg/zen-ids/doc/experiments/ACCURACY.md

 #### Test for False Positives/Negatives

-First deploy the *trusted profile* for the experiment and [configure](https://github.com/uci-plrg/zen-ids/blob/interp-opt/CONFIG.md) Zen IDS in one of the monitoring modes.
+First deploy the *trusted profile* for the experiment and [configure](https://github.com/uci-plrg/zen-ids/blob/interp-opt/CONFIG.md) ZenIDS in one of the monitoring modes.
 After restarting the webserver, replay the remaining set of HTTP requests that were not used during training.
 ZenIDS will report requests to the file `persistence.log` in the generated profile.
 Each alert is prefixed with `<cfg> alert` and specifies the URL of the request.
 Following each alert is an entry prefixed `<cfg> call unverified` indicating an inter-procedural call taken during execution of the alerting request that was not found in the *trusted profile* (i.e., causes of the alert).
 The `persistence.log` additionally contains an entry prefixed by `@` for each HTTP request, to provide context and make it easy to count the total number of requests.

 ##### Unique Alerts